oficialtruesignal-bit/true-signal/replit.md

-# VANTAGE - Sports Betting Intelligence Platform
+# TRUE SIGNAL - Sports Betting Intelligence Platform

 ## Overview

-VANTAGE is an AI-powered sports betting intelligence platform that delivers curated betting tips and live match data.
+TRUE SIGNAL is an AI-powered sports betting intelligence platform that delivers curated betting tips and live match data.
 It features a public landing page, a protected subscriber dashboard, and an admin panel for managing tips.
 The platform integrates with the API-Football service for real-time sports data to provide accurate predictions and analysis globally.
-The business model is freemium, offering a 15-day trial followed by a premium subscription (`Vantage Prime`) for full access, with robust access control and a paywall system.
+The business model is freemium, offering a 15-day trial followed by a premium subscription (`True Signal Pro`) for full access, with robust access control and a paywall system.

 ## Brand Identity

-- **Logo**: Diamond V-Shield design
+- **Logo**: "Verified Pulse" - Check mark transforming into signal pulse line (SVG animation)
 - **Typography**: Sora font (weight 800) for brand name, tracking-wide lettering
 - **Color**: Primary green accent `#33b864`
 - **Style**: Dark cyberpunk aesthetic with neon accents
+- **Brand Message**: "A Verdade em meio ao Ruído" (The Truth amid the Noise)
+- **Coupon Code**: TRUESIGNAL10

 ## User Preferences